Professional Context

 💡 Expert Advice & Considerations

-Don't waste your time trying to use Gemini to replace human judgment in social work education - instead, use it to augment your analysis and free up more time for the complex, nuanced work of teaching and mentoring.
+The biggest misconception is that you should use this to replace human judgment in social work education - instead, use it to augment your analysis and free up more time for the complex, nuanced work of teaching and mentoring.

 Advanced Prompt Library